skymansandy/jsonCMP/docs/index.md

 # JsonCMP

 Kotlin Multiplatform Compose JSON viewer and editor component.
-Syntax-highlighted JSON rendering with code folding, inline editing, real-time validation, formatting, sorting, and search highlighting.
-Ships as a single Composable for Android, iOS, and JVM Desktop.
+Two separate composables — `JsonViewerCMP` for read-only rendering and `JsonEditorCMP` for editing — with syntax highlighting, code folding, real-time validation, formatting, sorting, and search highlighting.
+Ships for Android, iOS, and JVM Desktop.

 !!! warning "Experimental"
     This library is in an experimental state.
 APIs may change without notice between releases.
 Use in production at your own discretion.